Directory

 If there’s no shop in your town

-Most towns in the South of France — Narbonne, Perpignan, Avignon, Nîmes, Arles, Agde, Sète, Béziers and around 380 others — have no dedicated Eastern European shop.
-Three routes that work:
+Most towns in the South of France — Narbonne, Arles, Agde, Sète and around 380 others — still have no dedicated Eastern European shop.
+That’s not a dead end: three routes work well.

 1. Mainstream supermarkets